 Nicholas made special preparations for this visit, which the whole town was talking about.
 It was the first week of Great Lent, but he managed to find a piece of raw meat.
 When Tsar Ivan entered his hut, he bowed and offered the meat and said, "Eat, little Ivan!"

 The tsar replied with indignation, "I am a Christian and I do not eat meat during the Great Fast."
 His statement gave Nicholas the chance he had been waiting for.
 Nicholas said, "You do much worse than that; you consume the flesh and blood of your people.
 You not only forget the fast but God too."
 Once again, Nicholas' words had a deep effect on the tsar, who abandoned his plans to devastate the town.

 Nicholas had diverted the ruler from his destructive plans.
 But, like all Holy Fools, his primary goal was others' salvation.
 His "odd" behavior was meant to give Ivan a strong message.
 He risked the tsar's unpredictable violence, but took that chance because he cared for Ivan's soul, and knew that this powerful but deeply scarred man needed forgiveness more than most.
 We can imagine that he prayed with all his spiritual energy that God would grant that forgiveness to the ruler who needed it so desperately.

-On this day we read from Proverbs 1: 20-33: "Wisdom cries aloud in the street; in the markets she raises her voice, 'Give heed to my reproof.' "
+Proverbs 1: 20-33 tells us: "Wisdom cries aloud in the street; in the markets she raises her voice, 'Give heed to my reproof.' "

 Nicholas "cried aloud" very publicly, and called on Ivan to "heed his reproof."
-As we are called to forgive each other on this Sunday, we have Nicholas' example of personal risk for another person's salvation.
+As we are called to forgive each other, we have Nicholas' example of personal risk for another person's salvation.
 He took that risk because of his certainty that even the greatest sinners can find forgiveness in God.